hadware/regexmachina/doc/README.md

 ## Notes regarding the implementation

-The ideal way of implementing this would be to find another librairy that does something similar, and just make some "transpiler" between the librairy's paradigm and ours.
+The ideal way of implementing this would be to find another library that does something similar, and just make some "transpiler" between the librairy's paradigm and ours.
 I haven't found anything that looks like this for now.
 Maybe we should take a better look at pattern matching librairies though.

 If we decide to make everything from scratch (which I'm seriously considering), here's my conclusion regarding what we need to make this work:
 * A parser for regular expressions, using property names as tokens (the parser/lexer should use a librairy though)